 \subsubsection{Evaluation of Channel Estimation Performance}

 Fig. \ref{nmse_256} plots the NMSE performance of respective algorithms.
-It can be observed that both the ``CPD-based'' and ``CPD-based (delay-aided)'' methods present a significant performance improvement over the compressed sensing (CS)-based baselines.
+It can be observed that both {``CPD-Joint'' and ``CPD-Delay-Aided''} methods present a significant performance improvement over the MMV-based baselines.
 This is attributed to the fact that the proposed methods effectively explore the intrinsic multi-dimensional low-rank structure of near-field OFDM channels.
-The ``CPD-based (delay-aided)'' method slightly outperforms the ``CPD-based'' method owing to its more accurate estimation of the distance parameters.
+The {``CPD-Delay-Aided''} method slightly outperforms the {``CPD-Joint''} method owing to its more accurate estimation of the distance parameters.